 The existing Pinellas & Skyway Trails with an array of City & Forward Pinellas Complete Streets bikeways either currently built, being planned & developed, approved for financing, or approved for construction awaiting an official start date.

 Pinellas Suncoast Transit Authority’s public transportation system SunRunner (Bus Rapid Transit) system connecting Downtown St. Pete with St. Pete Beaches.
 Under current construction with an expected mid 2022 launch date.

-Cyclists, rollers, walkers, hikers, & SunRunner riders when visiting The Deuces Trail (our biking overlay brand for the 22nd Street South Corridor) will now connect our urban resources: the St. Pete Pier with its waterfront parks, our museums, galleries, vast collection of arts, culinary, entertainment, & shopping venues with our very valuable Southern tropical ecological resources of Del Homes Park overlooking the 390-acre Lake Maggiore surrounded in part by the Boyd Hill Nature Preserve.
+Cyclists, rollers, walkers, hikers, & SunRunner riders when visiting our Historic African American THE Deuces Live main street district on THE Deuces Trail (our biking overlay brand for the 22nd Street South Corridor) will now BE CONNECTED to our urban resources: the St. Pete Pier with our waterfront parks, our museums, galleries, vast collection of arts, culinary, entertainment, & shopping venues WITH our very valuable Southern tropical ecological resources of Del Homes Park overlooking the 390-acre Lake Maggiore surrounded in part by the Boyd Hill Nature Preserve.
 Finally with the Terry Tomalin Campground.

 While assisting in restoring Environmental, Social Justice, and Health Equity in the City’s Southside’s challenged neighborhoods, our focus with corporate support will also support Youth Opportunity Creation in linking healthy biking physical activities from our City schools with the varied supplemental educational enhancement opportunities of our art related & internationally renowned museums, ecological/environmental venues, and the Innovation District.
 Concurrently, we wish to use these activities to reinforce bike safety while enhancing the Florida Safe Routes to School program, and City’s Healthy St. Pete initiative.